This article comes from our friends at SimpleOrder, a restaurant inventory management platform that integrates with Square.

 Long gone are the days when restaurant technology was only bound to POS systems with simple functions.
 Restaurant tech is at an all-time high.
 Back-of-the-house technology is helping restaurants manage inventory more easily and efficiently.
 POS systems such as Square are providing options to integrate accounting, invoices, staff scheduling, and more.

-New apps are making it possible for just about any restaurant to offer delivery services, and waitlist apps allow you to get on a restaurant waiting list before you even walk in the door.
+New apps are making it possible for just about any restaurant to offer delivery services, and waitlist apps reduce waiting times by allowing you to get on a restaurant waiting list before you even walk in the door.

 This year you will see a bounty of new integrated technology that offers restaurant owners new opportunities to grow their business and make their customers’ experiences more effortless, efficient, and exciting.